-The plaza itself has a lot of typical touristy places like fast food restaurants and fancy hotels but I’d not recommend eating here since most places looks like typical tourist establishments.
+The plaza itself has a lot of typical touristy places like fast-food restaurants and fancy hotels but I’d not recommend eating here since most places look like typical tourist establishments.

 Note: You can take the ho-on-hop-off bus and the mini train from here.
 The cost of Train ticket is €7 and bus is €15.
 Both take you to Mirador Valle, the bus stops at San Martin bridge and Mirador Valle and train stops only at Mirador Valle.
 Both don’t stop at Alcantara bridge.
 I decided to skip these which worked out better.

 The Alcazar of Toledo is built on the highest spot in the town and it is visible from most points.
 The majestic building is a solid square-ish block with a museum inside which you can see.
 I was more interested in the viewpoint across which overlooked the Infantry academy (which has quite a palatial facade itself) across the Tagus river.
 The sun was getting higher up still and it was time to get some lunch for me.